Newborn Puppy Care

 Deworm at two, four, six, eight, 12 and 16 weeks of age.
 Deworm again at six months and one year.

-Post-Birth ProblemsMost issues that arise with newborns can be prevented with management.
-Here are some common post-whelping issues and tips for managing them.
+Post-Whelping ProblemsMost issues that arise with newborn puppies can be prevented with management.
+Here are some common post-whelping problems and tips for managing them.

-Don't manage delayed milking, prevent it.
+Don't manage delayed lactation, prevent it.
 Mom might not come into full milk for up to 10 days.
-Giving Oxy Momma three to seven days before the due date ensures she is dripping milk on day one, even after a C-section.
+Giving Breeder's Edge® Oxy Momma three to seven days before the due date ensures she is producing milk on day one, even after a C-section.

 Fenugreek and chaste tree fruit are herbal products that also help boost milk production.
 Both are in Oxy Momma.
 When there is very little or no milk production, double the dose for three days to jump start lactation.

 During this time it's also important to supplement babies to ensure they get colostrum.
-If you can't bring the milk in within six hours, bottle feed with a milk replacer, such as Breeders' Edge® Foster Care every two hours and give Breeders' Edge® Nurture Mate at least once a day.
+If you can't bring the milk in within six hours, bottle feed with a milk replacer, such as Breeder's Edge® Foster Care every two hours and give Breeder's Edge® Nurture Mate colostrum supplement at least once a day.
 As the female produces more milk, transition the puppies back to mom.
 If the puppy is an orphan, in addition to a colostrum substitute, giving Doc Roy's® GI Synbiotics Gel once a day is also helpful to help with digestion.

 Post C-section Care

-If one baby is smaller than the others and can't get up to the nipple, feed him and give colostrum twice daily to get him caught up.
-It is premature which means the egg ovulated later than his litter mates but they are born on the same day.
+If one puppy is smaller than the others and can't get up to the nipple, feed him and give colostrum twice daily to get him caught up.
 This puppy will need help.
 You may need to tube feed to help him grow.
-Nurture Mate helps these babies as well.
+Breeder's Edge® Nurture Mate helps these babies as well.
 It provides more energy and promotes aggressive nursing.

-Start mom on GI Synbiotics granules two weeks before her due date and give babies GI Synbiotics gel on days two through seven to prevent diarrhea.
+Start mom on Doc Roy's® GI Synbiotics granules two weeks before her due date and give babies Doc Roy's® GI Synbiotics gel on days two through seven to prevent diarrhea.
 Continue giving mom GI Synbiotics daily for two weeks after birth or until recovered.

 If this happens, take the puppy away and warm him up with a hot water bottle or a heating pad on low.
 Tube feed warm electrolytes with dextrose for the first feeding, then feed Foster Care.
 Warm the puppy slowly over several hours depending on the degree of chilling.
 Losses are high if the puppy is warmed too fast.